-ENGL 3 Argumentative and Critical Writing 72 hours lecture Prerequisite: ENGL1 Grading: letter grade or pass/no pass
+Argumentative and Critical Writing 72 hours lecture

 This course offers an introduction to the elements and uses of critical thinking and writing.
 Analytical, persuasive, evaluative, and argumentative writing will be emphasized, as well as the evaluation and use of both electronic and conventional sources.
-Transferable to UC or CSU; see counselor for limitations

-ENGL 3H
+ENGL 3H 4.0 units